zhijunchen-ai/zhijunchen-ai.github.io/_pages/about.md

 **Research.** My primary research interests lie in the general areas of Machine Learning and Natural Language Processing, with particular focus on LLM Ensemble and Multi-LLM System ([arXiv 2025](https://arxiv.org/abs/2502.18036)), Multi-Prompt Learning, and Neural-Symbolic Learning ([ICDE 2023](https://arxiv.org/abs/2302.06337)).
+Looking ahead, I aim to embark on research that is more fundamental, generalizable, and of broader significance.

 **Ongoing.** 1) An extended Journal version of our survey ([arXiv 2025](https://arxiv.org/abs/2502.18036)) on LLM Ensemble; 2) A new LLM Ensemble method focused on solving inference-intensive tasks.